30,99 €

 Autorenporträt

-D. A. Carson is Professor of New Testament at Trinity Evangelical Divinity School in Deerfield, Illinois.
-He is the author or editor of more than forty books, including From Sabbath to Lord's Day, The Sermon on the Mount, Exegetical Fallacies, Matthew (EBC), Showing the Spirit, How Long, O Lord?, The Gospel of John, and The Gagging of God.
+D. A. CARSON is Research Professor of New Testament at Trinity Evangelical Divinity School in Deerfield, Illinois.
+He is the author or editor of more than forty books, including From Sabbath to Lord's Day, The Sermon on the Mount, Exegetical Fallacies, Matthew (EBC), Showing the Spirit, How Long, O Lord?, The Gospel of John, The Gagging of God, and (with John Woodbridge) Hermeneutics, Authority, and Canon.